ndim/weight-calendar-grid/README.md

     2011-06-05     81.3
     2011-06-06     81.7

-Feed this file to weight-grid with the `--input=' option and play around with the `--begin' date for an actual plot.
-The `auto' weight range might be useful.
+Feed this file to `plot-wcg` with the `--input=` option and play around with the `--begin` date for an actual plot.
+The `auto` weight range might be useful.

 GUI
 ===

-The Gtk3 GUI script `gui-wcg` is a definite Work In Progress.
+The Gtk3 based GUI script `gui-wcg` is a definite Work In Progress.

 Web Service